awsdocs/aws-iot-docs/developerguide/creating-a-virtual-thing.md

    aws iot describe-endpoint --endpoint-type iot:Data-ATS
    ```

-   If your AWS CLI is configured correctly, the command should return an endpoint address from your AWS IoT account\.
+   If your AWS CLI is configured correctly, the command should return an endpoint address from your AWS account\.

 ## Create AWS IoT resources for your virtual device<a name="ec2-create-certificate"></a>